Ethoscoins/gitmodules/README.md

 +
 +For example:
 +
-+    10 EOS are available during the window
++    10 EOT are available during the window
 +    Bob contributes 2 ETH
 +    Alice contributes .5 ETH
-+    Bob contributed 80% of the total contributions and gets 8 EOS
++    Bob contributed 80% of the total contributions and gets 8 EOT
-+    Alice contributed 20% of the total contributions and gets 2 EOS
++    Alice contributed 20% of the total contributions and gets 2 EOT
 +
 +At the start of the sale, 20% of the total minted tokens (200,000,000 EOT) will become available during a 5 day window.
 +